tosmi-ansible/ansible-pipeline-demo/README.md

 This repository contains a simple pipeline that demonstrate how to

-- Onboard new teams to Ansible Controller
+- Onboard new teams to Ansible Controller (WIP)
 - Validate Ansible code in an automated fashion
 - Merging changes automatically to different repository branches after validation
-- Triggering Ansible Controller jobs after merging
+- Triggering Ansible Controller jobs after merging to rollout changes

 The demo is running in OpenShift, for reasons why see [here](#why-openshift).